- 1 Roofing Contractor Marketing Step By Step Breakdown

 In this guide, we’re going to go deep into the specifics of roofing contractor marketing in 2018.
 Starting with the absolute essentials, we will be guiding you through how to set up manage and build a roofing lead generation system for your roofing business that you own and can depend on.

-Inbound Marketing Versus Outbound Marketing
+Roofing Marketing Expert Advice on Inbound Marketing Vs Outbound Marketing

 For roofing contractors, outbound marketing would be direct mail, flyers, door knocking, purchasing leads etc. Techniques where you first acquire a simple piece of information about your target homeowners and then create online or off-line campaigns to those targeted people for your services.